galletteuh/ps4disasm/README.md

 Chaz will no longer say "This is terrible!" when examining the houses in Ryuon.

 Fixed map collision for Reshel, Island Cave and Elsydeon cave.

+Fixed cursor bug where you press the Talk/Camp button while holding down a directional button.